-Wee ones: The microwave oven was invented when a scientist saw that his new tool was melting candy bars.
-If you microwave a candy bar, a stick of butter, a bowl of spaghetti and an egg, how many foods do you microwave?
+Wee ones: The microwave oven was invented when a scientist’s new tool melted a candy bar.
+If you microwave a candy bar, a stick of butter, and an egg, how many foods do you microwave?

 Little kids: Warm-center chocolate cake — which gushes yummy chocolate sauce when you slice into it — was born when a famous chef undercooked a cake.
 If he cooked it for 7 minutes instead of 9, by how many minutes did he fall short?
 Bonus: If he also cooked it at 300 degrees F instead of 100 degrees hotter, what temperature was he supposed to have set?